jiayiliujiayi/jiayiliu.me/content/author/admin/_index.md

 organizations = [ { name = "SCMC, SJTU", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Atypical Med student with obsessive compulsory personality.
+bio = "Atypical Med student with “obsessive compulsory personality”.
 Interested in data science and bioinformatics.
 Learning R, Python and statistics.
-Addicted to anything that is logical, explicit, flat, sparse. "
+Crazy about any data that is logical, explicit, flat, sparse. "

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""